WebAssembly

 WASI provides portable OS-level access (files, network, clock) across all non-browser runtimes — making Wasm viable server-side.

-In the browser, Wasm has unlocked applications that JavaScript alone could not support: Figma’s design engine, Google Earth, AutoCAD Web, and complex video codecs all run in Wasm.
+In browsers, Wasm has already proven itself.
+Figma’s design engine, Google Earth, AutoCAD Web, and complex video codecs all run in Wasm.
 The performance advantage comes from the typed, AOT-compilable binary format – Wasm programs start executing at near-native speed rather than waiting for JavaScript’s JIT compiler to warm up.
-The browser security model sandboxes Wasm code so it cannot access the host system beyond what the browser explicitly grants.
-Outside the browser, the WASI (WebAssembly System Interface) standard defines a portable API for filesystem, networking, and clock access, giving Wasm the systems-level capabilities needed for server-side applications.
-Runtimes like Wasmtime, WasmEdge, and WAMR run Wasm workloads on servers and embedded devices.
+But the more interesting story right now is server-side Wasm.
+The WASI (WebAssembly System Interface) standard defines a portable API for filesystem, networking, and clock access, giving Wasm modules the systems-level capabilities they need outside the browser.
+Runtimes like Wasmtime (Bytecode Alliance), WasmEdge, and WAMR run Wasm workloads on servers and embedded devices.
+Cloudflare Workers, Fastly Compute, and Fermyon Spin execute Wasm functions at the network edge with cold starts measured in microseconds – compared to the tens or hundreds of milliseconds typical for container-based serverless functions.
+That’s not a small difference for latency-sensitive applications.

-The server-side Wasm story is accelerating through two use cases.
-First, plugin systems: VS Code, Envoy proxy, and database engines like SingleStore use Wasm as a safe plugin format – third-party code runs in isolation without being able to crash or compromise the host process.
-Second, serverless and edge compute: Cloudflare Workers, Fastly Compute, and Fermyon Spin all execute Wasm functions at the network edge with cold starts measured in microseconds (compared to milliseconds for container-based serverless).
-The CNCF WebAssembly working group and the Component Model specification are standardising how Wasm modules compose and communicate, which will make it practical to build entire applications from Wasm components written in different languages.
+Two use cases are driving server-side Wasm adoption.
+Plugin systems: VS Code, Envoy proxy, and database engines like SingleStore use Wasm as a safe plugin format – third-party code runs isolated, so a buggy plugin can’t crash or compromise the host process.
+That’s worth a lot in extensible platforms.
+And edge compute: Wasm’s combination of tiny footprint, fast startup, and strong isolation makes it almost perfectly suited for running untrusted code at scale at the network edge.
+The CNCF WebAssembly working group and the Component Model specification are standardising how Wasm modules compose and communicate across languages, which is the last piece needed to build entire applications from Wasm components written in different languages.
+That’s still in progress, but the direction is clear.

 Frequently Asked Questions